-90 Percent Of Fish We Use for Fishmeal Could Be Used To Feed Humans Instead
+90 Percent Of Fish We Use For Fishmeal Could Be Used To Feed Humans Instead

 Fish destined for fishmeal production means less food for more coveted wild species like salmon, cod or tuna higher up the food chain, Cashion says.

-Like other vexing food production problems, there's no easy answer for how to successfully redirect fish headed for fishmeal production towards our dinner plates instead.
+Like other vexing food production problems, there's no easy answer for how to successfully redirect fish headed for fishmeal production toward our dinner plates instead.
 Cashion says large-scale change needs to be driven by governments, intergovernmental organizations and nonprofits that will promote food security through "direct human consumption" of fish.

 Make it happen, he says, "and there'd be more high-quality fish available to humanity as a whole."